Views from Nowhere

 Elena Chergilanova is a graphic designer and visual artist from Sofia.
 She works mainly with photography, video and artist books.
 Her artistic practice deals with themes of space and place and the transience of experience.

-In collaboration with the Center for Social Vision.
+In collaboration with the Centre for Social Vision.

 Links